 One major decision that comes up when looking into outsourcing is that of whether to go for onshore or offshore firms.

 When making your decision, you should weigh the pros and cons of both onshore and offshore outsourcing, with cost-effectiveness being a major factor.
 For a long time, the trend has been to offshore to countries like India because it is much cheaper than onshore outsourcing.

 However, recent spikes in foreign wage rates coupled with softened domestic labor markets in the U.S. have made onshore outsourcing an equally viable option.

 In a survey report, Fronterion has stated that domestic outsourcing companies charge an hourly rate of $25-30 while offshore providers charge an hourly rate of $10-15.
 According to this trend, offshore may be more considered when it comes to paralegal support outsourcing.

 One of the important things to keep in mind when weighing different providers is that your firm’s ethics should be parallel to those of the provider.
 The provider must complete all duties and tasks assigned to them ethically and legally.

 Different legal outsourcing providers from different countries have different ideologies when it comes to ethics.
-So it must be made sure that your firm and your provider are on the same page and ethical ideas are shared.
-A provider in Brazil or Turkey may not be aligned to the ethics that exist in the US.
+So, it must be made sure that your firm and your provider are on the same page and ethical ideas are shared.
+A provider in Brazil or Turkey may not be aligned with the ethics that exist in the US.
 You need to be wary of this aspect and make sure the provider complies with the ethics.